 “Naw.
 We’re still broken up.
 We will play a New Year’s party, if you’re in Miami then.”

-This was news to Jack.
-He actually interrupted my dialogue by shooting me a heart to heart message demanding to know the plans.
-I told him we’d talk later.
+This is news to Jack.
+He actually interrupts my conversation by shooting me a heart to heart message demanding to know the plans.
+I tell him we’ll talk later.

 “So LA’s dead?”

-“The Monkeys for girls,” the trumpeter was up on pop music.
+“The Monkeys for girls,” the trumpeter is up on pop music.

 “They’re doing their own songs now.
 They’ve been in Japan this fall.”

 “Sounds like you’ve already moved there.”